-For Zone 5 & 6 gardeners, late September and early October is the time to think about bringing those plants you can’t live without indoors for the winter.
+For Zone 5 & 6 gardeners, late September and early to mid October is the time to think about bringing plants indoors for winter.
+Once the dog days of summer have come and gone, it’s time to bring your houseplants indoors before the nighttime temperatures dip too low.
 Here are some practical tips to make sure your plants stay happy and healthy inside your home until next spring …

 Take It Slow